 - a.
-Time limits for notification and transmission of information by the PROPOSED ACQUIRER AND FOR PRUDENTIAL ASSESSMENT BY THE COMPETENT AUTHORITY - 6.
-One of the objectives of the Directive is to construct the prudential assessment process for an acquisition or an increase in qualifying holdings: - i.
-The proposed acquirer is required to provide advance notification of its decision to the supervisor of the target institution.
+Time limits for notification and transmission of information by the proposed acquirer and for prudential assessment by the competent authority - 6.
+One of the objectives of the Directive is to construct the prudential assessment process in the event of an acquisition or an increase in qualifying holdings: - i.
+The proposed acquirer is required to provide advance notification of its intent to the supervisor of the target institution.
 This notification must be accompanied by all of the required information allowing the competent authority to conduct its prudential assessment of the proposed acquisition. - ii.
 Within two working days following receipt of the notification and of all the required information, the competent authority is required to acknowledge in writing its receipt of the notification and information, specifying the date of expiry of the assessment period. - iii.
 The assessment period is normally limited to a maximum of 60 working days following the acknowledgement of receipt by the competent authority. - iv.
-When the information transmitted by the proposed acquirer, although nominally complete, appears insufficient to permit the prudential

-- assessment, the competent authorities may request in writing, no later than on the 50th working day of the assessment period, any additional information that they may specify.
+When the information transmitted by the proposed acquirer, although nominally complete, appears insufficient to permit the prudential assessment, the competent authorities may request in writing, no later than on the 50th working day of the assessment period, any additional information that they may specify.
 The assessment period is then interrupted until the additional information has been received.
-This interruption generally may not exceed 20 working days [3]. - v.
+This interruption generally may not exceed 20 working days [3].

+- v.
 The decision of the competent authorities to oppose an acquisition must be communicated to the proposed acquirer in writing within two working days of reaching that decision.
 If the competent authorities do not oppose the proposed acquisition before the end of the assessment period, the acquisition shall be deemed to be approved. - 7.
-To avoid undue delays in the assessment process, it is essential that the acquirer promptly transmits all required information, along with the notification of its decision, to the competent supervisory authority; the assessment period will not start until the transmission of all required information is completed.
+To avoid undue delays in the assessment process, it is essential that the acquirer promptly transmit all required information, along with the notification of its intent, to the competent supervisory authority; the assessment period will not start until the transmission of all required information is completed.
 For this reason, the list of information necessary to carry out the assessment (in Appendix II of these Guidelines) which the Directive requires Member States to make publicly available shall be considered an exhaustive list of required information. - 8.
 In some cases, the target supervisor may not need the acquirer to provide all of the information that appears on the published list: for example, if the supervisor already possesses some information or can obtain it from another supervisory authority.
-In such cases, the target supervisor should expressly exempt the acquirer from providing certain pieces of information. - 9.
+In such cases, the target supervisor may expressly exempt the acquirer from providing certain pieces of information. - 9.
 In other cases, the target supervisor may consider, on the basis of its analysis of the nominally complete information transmitted by the acquirer, that some additional information is necessary for the assessment of the acquisition.
-In these cases, the supervisor may request in writing that the proposed acquirer provides the additional information.
-The supervisor is encouraged to transmit such a request for supplementary information as soon as possible during the assessment process.
-The request will trigger the beginning of the interruption period mentioned above.
+In that case, the supervisor may request in writing that the proposed acquirer provide the additional information.
+Such a request shall trigger the beginning of the interruption period mentioned above.
 By definition, this additional information is not included as such on the list of required information, but clarifies and completes the information submitted in accordance with that list. - 10.
-When possible, target supervisors are encouraged to inform the proposed acquirer of the absence of objections against a proposed acquisition as soon as possible after they made their decision and in any case before the end of the assessment period.
-In the event that some pieces of information are false or forged, rendering the conclusions of the competent supervisor liable to be erroneous, the competent supervisor must refuse to approve the acquisition.
+In the event that some pieces of information are false or forged, rendering the conclusions of the competent supervisor erroneous, the competent supervisor must refuse to approve the acquisition. - b.
+NOTIFICATION REQUIREMENT - 11.
+Under the Directive, a proposed acquirer is required to provide notification of a proposed acquisition to the target supervisor as soon as it has made a decision to acquire, increase, or reduce a qualifying holding in the target financial institution.